bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-confirm.md

 {% note info "Attention!" %}

-The method has been deprecated since version **22.400.0**.
+This method has been deprecated since version **22.400.0**.
 It is recommended to use the method [catalog.document.conduct](./catalog-document-conduct.md).

 {% endnote %}